Abdulrahman-Ahmed-fathi/silentnote/README.md

-# SilentNote - Secure Anonymous Messaging Platform
+# AnonMssg - Secure Anonymous Messaging Platform

 ## 🚀 **Live Demo**
 **Access the application at:** `http://localhost:8081` (when running locally)

 ## 📋 **Project Overview**

-SilentNote is a modern, secure, and privacy-focused anonymous messaging platform built with React, TypeScript, and Supabase.
+AnonMssg is a modern, secure, and privacy-focused anonymous messaging platform built with React, TypeScript, and Supabase.
 It enables users to send and receive anonymous messages while maintaining complete privacy and security through advanced encryption, Row Level Security (RLS), and comprehensive admin oversight.

 ## 🔒 **Security Review & Implementation**